 Cases seen in the recent past include everything from community-acquired pneumonia to miliary tuberculosis; brain tumors to neurocysticercosis; acute hepatic failure from acetaminophen overdose to liver abscesses from amebiasis.
 With the burn unit and Level I trauma center we also see complex soft tissue, skin, and joint infections.
 Here at Regions residents will see both rare tropical diseases and common complications of chronic illness such as diabetes, obesity, and heart disease.

 Regions Hospital is also home to a busy Simulation Center.
 Dedicated staff and teaching space allows students, residents, fellows, nursing staff, and faculty the opportunity to fine-tune their procedural skills and leadership roles.
 Hi-Fidelity Simulation Mannequins provide realistic and accurate recreations of code situations - both medical and surgical (adult and pediatric).
-Mock codes are run for residents bi-weekly.
+Mock codes are run for residents twice a month.
 Procedural models are available for further training on endoscopy, bronchoscopy, arterial and central line placement, intubation, lumbar punctures, and various other common inpatient procedures.